xyzmaps/xyz-documentation/docs/cli/basic-features.md

 xyzmaps space upload -f data.csv -i unique_id
 ```

-You can upload CSV to a Data Hub space and select a column to be the GeoJSON feature ID.
+You can upload CSV to a XYZ Maps space and select a column to be the GeoJSON feature ID.

 This feature should be used if your data has well-known and truly unique identifiers that you want to preserve.
-The Data Hub API can [query individual features by feature ID](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/getFeatures), so this can be a valuable method of accessing and updating features.
+The XYZ Maps API can [query individual features by feature ID](https://localhost:8080/hub/static/swagger/#/Read%20Features/getFeatures), so this can be a valuable method of accessing and updating features.

 By default, the CLI will generate a unique feature ID during CSV upload based on a hash of the properties and geometry.

 > #### Note
 >
-> Unique IDs are important for Data Hub Add-on features such as
+> Unique IDs are important for XYZ Maps Add-on features such as
 > [Virtual Spaces](datahub_add-on.md#virtual-spaces).

 > #### Warning